guo-vincent/TetrisEngine/README.md

 python setup_venv.py
 ```

-This sets up venv for you.
-Pretty nice, since I always forget the venv command.
+- This sets up venv for you.

-Follow the instructions that correspond with your computer architecture.
+- Follow the instructions that correspond with your computer architecture.

 If no error messages show up, you're done.
 Keep reading.

-If not, you are probably missing something major (like python).
-I'll assume you know how to set python up.

 ### Training and Evaluation